Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 1. All-hands meetings

-Like for many of our clients, an all-hands meeting is our number one use case.
-At Slido, the primary purpose of our monthly all-hands is addressing our team’s questions through an open discussion.
+Using Slido at all-hands meetings is our number one use case.
+For us, the primary purpose of these meetings is addressing our team’s questions through an open discussion.

 To allow for that, we start collecting questions a week before each all-hands meeting.
 Our Internal Comms Manager, Kristina Koskova, pops a link in our Slack’s #general channel via our Slido x Slack integration.
 Then with one click, our colleagues are able to post their questions.